Skip to content

 This guide creates a reusable Containerlab topology that you can use for all tutorials in the Nautobot automation series.

-Why Containerlab? - Runs entirely in Docker. - Supports Arista, Nokia, and other network OS images. - Easy to version control and reproduce. - Simulates realistic multi-vendor network environments.
+Why Containerlab? - Runs entirely in Docker. - Supports Arista EOS images. - Easy to version control and reproduce. - Simulates realistic enterprise network environments with Cisco-like syntax.

 2. Lab Topology Overview

-Devices: - 2x Access Switches (access1, access2) - Arista vEOS - 1x Distribution/Core Switch (dist1) - Nokia SR Linux - 1x Router/WAN Edge (rtr1) - Nokia SR Linux - 1x Management Host (mgmt) - Linux container - 1x Nautobot Container (Docker) - 1x ZTP Server (Linux container)
+Devices: - 2x Access Switches (access1, access2) - Arista cEOS-lab - 1x Distribution/Core Switch (dist1) - Arista cEOS-lab - 1x Router/WAN Edge (rtr1) - Arista cEOS-lab - 1x Management Host (mgmt) - Linux container - 1x Workstation Host (workstation1) - Linux container - 1x Nautobot Container (Docker) - 1x ZTP Server (Linux container)

 Logical Layout: